angristan/awesome-stars/README.md

 ## Swift

+- [square/Valet](https://github.com/square/Valet) - Valet lets you securely store data in the iOS, tvOS, or macOS Keychain without knowing a thing about how the Keychain works.
+It’s easy.
+We promise.
 - [vsouza/awesome-ios](https://github.com/vsouza/awesome-ios) - A curated list of awesome iOS ecosystem, including Objective-C and Swift Projects
 - [matteocrippa/awesome-swift](https://github.com/matteocrippa/awesome-swift) - A collaborative list of awesome Swift libraries and resources.
 Feel free to contribute!
 - [belozierov/SwiftCoroutine](https://github.com/belozierov/SwiftCoroutine) - Swift coroutines for iOS, macOS and Linux.